scottvr/chimeracat/README.md

 - rules: Override default summarization rules with custom SummaryRules.
   - Useful for domain-specific boilerplate detection.

-- remove_disconnected_deps: When True, omit modules with no dependencies from visualization.
+- elide_disconnected_deps: When True, omit modules with no dependencies from visualization.
   - Useful for cleaner dependency graphs.